About Footnotes2Stories

 Making sense of your story begins by paying attention.
 If you don’t pay attention to your life, why should anyone else?

-You can live a better story if you pay attention to your life.
+You can live a better story when you pay attention to your life.
 Your story has meaning.
 Or else it doesn’t.
-The Bible seeks to direct you to the meaning of life, as you live it.
+The Bible seeks to direct you and me to the meaning of life, as you and I live it.

 Story provides a framework for context, setting, theme, while conflict gives each character obstacles to overcome, dreams to fulfill, and people to relate to.